Head of Upper School, Assistant Head of School

 Prior to coming on board as Black Pine Circle School’s head of upper school in 2018, Mr. Calhoun served for three years as the director of development and communications at St. Paul’s Episcopal School in Oakland.
 He also spent six years at Bentley School where he was first the high school dean of students and then the head of the middle school.
 With over a decade of experience as a high school mathematics teacher, Mr. Calhoun taught for five years at San Francisco University High School and another five years at The Westminster Schools in Atlanta, Georgia.
 He holds a B.A. in mathematics from Morehouse College and an M.Ed. in mathematics education from The University of Georgia.
-Mr. Calhoun has two sons; a seventh grader at BPC and a tenth grader at Bishop O’Dowd High School.
-Mr. Calhoun is a huge San Francisco Giants fan and he has been to spring training with at least one of his sons for the past 12 years.
+Mr. Calhoun has two sons; an eighth grader at BPC and an eleventh grader at Bishop O’Dowd High School.
+Mr. Calhoun is a huge San Francisco Giants fan and he has been to spring training with at least one of his sons for the past 13 years, including 2020 pre-pandemic!

 Why I Work with Children